 - Find a way to track your daily food intake and carb counts.
 For example: Use a spreadsheet or an online tracker, or just write it down in a notebook.
 All of these methods will help immensely to monitor your diet plan.
-You could check out the Atkins website as it has several efficient online tools that allow you to track your progress during your ketogenic diet menu plan.

 - Prepare for social situations where you will be tempted by unhealthy foods such as beer, pizza, ice cream etcetera.
 Create methods and ways to deal with these situations, so that you won’t be blindsided when, for example, someone at work brings in your favorite sweets or pastries and puts them right in front of you.

 - If weight loss is your primary reason for starting to follow a ketogenic diet menu plan, your main focus should not be your weight.
 Yes, that’s right!
 Since the weight of a human body can fluctuate of up to two kilograms during a day – due to the amount of water retained – it is almost impossible to observe fat loss from one day to another.
 Instead, you should limit weighing yourself to only one time per week, or even better, use a tape-measure to keep track of your body.
 Using a tape-measure is almost always better than a scale, if you want to accurately track your progress.